Modern and Medieval Languages

-In your second and fourth years, you could choose to take an introduction to language and literature course for a language you haven't studied before.
-There are a range of languages to choose from, and includes both modern language and medieval language options.
+In your second and fourth years, you can choose to take an introduction to language and literature course for a language you haven't studied before.
+There is a range of languages to choose from, including both modern language and medieval language options.

 Another possibility (open to any member of the University) is to take a one-year course at the University's Language Centre to obtain a further language qualification.
-Courses are available in basic Arabic and Mandarin and in basic, intermediate and advanced French and Spanish.
+Courses are available in basic Arabic and Mandarin: and in basic, intermediate and advanced French, German, Italian, Russian and Spanish.

 Diploma and certificate courses may be available through the Faculty.
-See the Faculty website for information.
+See the Faculty websiteor contact the Faculty Office for more information.

 Teaching is made up of lectures, seminars, language classes (generally in the target language), intensive oral work in small groups, and supervisions.

 For your supervisions, you prepare written work which you then discuss to explore the subject further.
 In your first year, you can generally expect around 12-14 hours of teaching each week.